Innovation Champion Bootcamp

 Designing the Experience

-The Bootcamp was designed to translate abstract innovation concepts into something people could actively practice, while also creating a repeatable model that could scale across teams.
+The Bootcamp was designed to transform abstract innovation concepts into behaviors people could actively practice, while also creating a repeatable model that could scale across teams.

-Play and simulation were used intentionally to lower barriers to participation, build trust, and make complex ideas more accessible.
-Each activity was designed to create energy, encourage collaboration, and reinforce key concepts in a way that felt intuitive and memorable.
+Play and simulation were used intentionally to lower barriers to participation, build trust, and make complex ideas feel more intuitive, memorable, and actionable.

 Principles